What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Under one roof, a fulfillment center can handle orders and deliver goods directly to customers where better and faster customer service can be initiated, resulting in a cheaper cost of distribution.
 Efficient distribution systems can cut delivery and storage times by half.
 The focus should be on selling rather than the store.
 Many businesses are moving away from storage facilities and toward fulfillment centers.

 Modern warehouses have automated material handling equipment instead of relying on labour.
-The cost of physical distribution has been dramatically reduced because of new packaging, containerization and palletization techniques.
-We now have access to machinery such as conveyor systems and forklift trucks.
+The cost of physical distribution has been dramatically reduced because of new packaging, containerization, and palletization techniques.
+We now have access to machineries such as conveyor systems and forklift trucks.
 In Western countries, material handling is almost entirely automated.

 It is a very complex activity in which orders are divided into batches and groups and then forwarded to the person responsible for the order to be delivered.
 This complexity is usually handled by logistics companies.
 The different transportation methods of physical distribution are listed below: